 Here are eight species who are suffering in experiments today (as well as ways that YOU can help them!):

 Every year in the U.S., nearly 106,000 primates are imprisoned in laboratories, where most are abused and killed in scary, painful experiments.
 They are often torn away from their families in the wild or bred in laboratories to be experimented on and will never know a free, happy life in their natural homes.

-Primates born in labs are taken away from their mothers sometimes within three days of birth and separated from them for the rest of their lives.
+Primates born in labs are taken away from their mothers sometimes within hours of birth and separated from them for the rest of their lives.
 Can you imagine being torn away from your family, kept alone in a cage for your whole life, and forced to endure terrifying and painful experiments?
 Neither can we. 🙁

 More than 100 million mice and rats are killed in U.S. laboratories every year.
 They are slowly poisoned to death, painfully burned, and even used in experiments that cause terror, anxiety, and depression.

 It’s no secret that mice and rats can feel pain, fear, loneliness, and joy, just as we can.
 These highly social animals talk with each other using sounds that the human ear can’t hear.
 They love their families and easily bond with human guardians.
 But even though these animals feel pain and suffer as much as dogs, cats, and rabbits do, they are not protected by the federal Animal Welfare Act, which means most experimenters don’t even have to provide them with pain relief.

 More than 154,000 bunnies are abused in U.S. laboratories each year.
 They’re often chosen because they’re calm and easy to handle.